-A high influx of Rohingya refugees into Cox’s Bazar in the southeast of the country has been steadily increasing since late August 2017, with the current number at over 706,000.
-Needs among Rohingya are high, as they flee a government crackdown in Rakhine state, Myanmar.
-Prior to this development, Bangladesh was already hosting almost 213,000 Rohingya refugees.
+The number of Rohingya refugees in Cox’s Bazar in the southeast of the country has been steadily increasing since late August 2017, with the current total exceeding 909,000.
+Needs among the refugees are high as they flee a government crackdown in Rakhine state, Myanmar.
+Prior to this, Bangladesh already hosted almost 213,000 Rohingya refugees. ?

 INFORM measures Bangladesh's risk of humanitarian crisis and disaster to be high, at 5.8/10.
 Bangladesh’s exposure to hazards is of particular concern, at 7.5/10. ?

 17/02: A fire killed at least nine people, injured dozens, and burned over 200 homes in a slum in Chittagong.
 The cause of the fire is still unknown. ?